bostaunieux/homebridge-homeassistant/README.md

 Covers on your Home Assistant will appear as a garage door by default.
 In order to do change this you may specify its type in the `customize` section of your Home Assistant's `configuration.yaml`.
+Rollershutter allows for either on/off control or setting target shutter position.
+Horizontal blind allows setting the blind tilt angle.
 Refer to the following example:

 ```
 customize: